-The 9 Things You Should Never Buy at the Drugstore
+14 Things You Should Avoid Buying at the Drugstore

-Those drugstore deals sure seem convenient, but don't be fooled: Here are the 9 things you should never buy at the drugstore—and why.
+Picking up lots of your basic needs at the drugstore may seem convenient, but don't be fooled.
+Here are some things you should never buy at the drugstore—and where to shop instead.

 Drugstores like CVS, Rite Aid, and Walgreens are convenient one-stop shops for a lot of basic needs—and there are plenty of things that you should always buy at drugstores.
 But there are plenty of other things that can actually cost a little (or a lot!) more dough if you buy them at drugstores.
 Other things tend to be lower quality at drugstores, meaning you’ll probably be springing for a new one sooner than you could be.
 Here are the things you should skip on your next drugstore outing—and ideas for where to get them instead.

 They’re the most commonly purchased item of any parent of a young child, which is why it’s important to save on diapers.
 But the drugstore should not be your place to buy them.
-In 2018, Pocket Your Dollars updated its analysis on the diaper industry and its varying prices and found that Walgreens charged more than Costco, Target, Amazon, and Diapers.com in all categories.
-Basically, buying your diapers anywhere else is the better option—buy them from Amazon here.
-Find out some things you should always buy on Amazon.
+An analysis on the diaper industry and its varying prices by Pocket Your Dollars found that Walgreens charged more than Costco, Target, Amazon, and Diapers.com in all categories.

 Vitamins and supplements